-Nippon Paper Industries Co., Ltd. and NIPPON PAPER UNITEC CO., LTD. have developed the "e-musen junkai" (e-wireless patrol) system, which uses wireless sensors to constantly monitor equipment for signs of abnormalities (see page 46).
+Nippon Paper Industries Co., Ltd. and NIPPON PAPER UNITEC CO., LTD. have developed the "e-musen junkai" (e-wireless patrol) system, which uses wireless sensors to constantly monitor equipment for signs of abnormalities (see page 42).
 This system uses IoT technology to accumulate temperature and vibration acceleration data on equipment in operation.
-By analyzing trends in this data to uncover abnormalities early on, this system helps to prevent serious equipment problems and avoid vibration, noise, and other complaints by local residents.
+By analyzing trends in this data to uncover abnormalities early on, this system helps to prevent serious equipment problems "e-musen junkai" System and avoid vibration, noise, and other complaints by local residents.